 An escalation clause or phrase in a fire insurance contract effectively allows for an increase in the sum insured to cover any unexpected costs which may arise from fluctuations.
 It simply means, that should inflation increase the price of items, for instance, these costs will be covered under a fire insurance policy as well.

-After working for five years in a corporate world, Jayant Gupta started his own software company in Pune.
+After working for five years in the corporate world, Jayant Gupta started his own software company in Pune.
 Jayant also bought a fire insurance policy to get coverage against loss or damage which may arise due to fire.
 At the time of buying a fire insurance policy, Jayant computed the cost of all the assets and decided to go with a fire insurance cover of Rs 5 lakh.
 The cover was not sufficient as per the cost of the assets.
 However, in a bid to save money, Jayant preferred to go with a low fire insurance cover.
-Moreover, when the agent suggested him to go with an escalation clause in a fire insurance policy, he refused it.
+Moreover, when the agent suggested he go with an escalation clause in a fire insurance policy, he refused it.

 Here, Jayant committed the following two mistakes=